Borderless Magazine NFP is a nonprofit news outlet that is reimagining immigration journalism for a more just and equitable future.

 Through our three programs, we are responding to the information and language needs of immigrants and creating a more representative media landscape that includes immigrant voices and experiences.

-Borderless Magazine grew out of an independent journalism project called 90 Days, 90 Voices, founded in February 2017 by Nissa Rhee, Sarah Conway and Alex V. Hernandez.
-The project began as a Medium blog that amplified the voices of local immigrants impacted by national policies, like the Muslim Travel Ban.
+90 Days, 90 Voices began as a storytelling project that amplified the voices of local immigrants impacted by national policies, like the Muslim Travel Ban.
+Dan Rowell joined the project early on as an illustrator and then art director, and they designed the 90 Days, 90 Voices logo.
 90 Days, 90 Voices incorporated as a nonprofit organization in 2018 with the support of Chicagoans who demanded more and better local reporting on immigration.
+Michelle Kanaar joined the team that year and helped co-found Borderless Magazine.
+Sarah Conway departed from Borderless Magazine after three years to join City Bureau as their managing editor of civic reporting programs in 2020.

 In October 2019, we changed our name to Borderless Magazine and launched a standalone website.
 We now publish stories every week in English as well as languages like Spanish, Arabic, Mandarin and Filipino.